-27) Is there an appeals process?
+35) Is there an appeals process?

 If you are dissatisfied with an assessment outcome, you have the right of appeal.
-There are 3 stages in the appeal procedure and each stage must be exhausted before proceeding to the next one.
+There are three stages to the appeal procedure and each stage must be exhausted before proceeding to the next one.
 You are advised to keep copies of all the documents used in the appeal procedure as it progresses.